Spring Semester: 1 April to 30 September

 For "General Exchange Special Auditors" (GEAs)

 Most Kyoto University undergraduate and graduate courses are conducted in Japanese, requiring a proficiency level equivalent to N1 of the Japanese Language Proficiency Test (JLPT).
-English-taught courses are available from a limited number of Faculties/Graduate Schools to those with a proficiency level of TOEFL iBT 79, IELTS 6.5, or higher.
+English-taught courses are available from a limited number of Graduate Schools to those with a proficiency level of TOEFL iBT 79, IELTS 6.5, or higher.

-Students with low Japanese-language proficiency may still enroll as GEAs if they can take a sufficient number of English-taught courses to satisfy the minimum registration requirement.
+Graduate students with low Japanese-language proficiency may still enroll as GEAs if they can take a sufficient number of English-taught courses to satisfy the minimum registration requirement.

 For "General Exchange Special Research Students" (GESRs)